ungoogled-software/ungoogled-chromium-archlinux/README.md

 # Check out the latest tag
 git checkout $(git describe --abbrev=0 --tags)

-# Start the build, this will download all nessesarry dependencies automatically
+# Start the build, this will download all necessary dependencies automatically
 makepkg -s
 ```